czhou578/cifar/notes.md

 ------> Precision = 80/100 = 0.80 or 80%

+**Subset**

+- allows users to create a subset of a dataset by specifying a list of indices to include
+- good for training with smaller datasets
+- In practice, subsets are often used to limit the number of training or validation samples, for example, by randomly selecting a subset of the dataset for faster experimentation.
+- The Subset class supports standard Python indexing and slicing
-**Recall:** Of all the actual dogs in the dataset, how many did the model find?
+- **Recall:** Of all the actual dogs in the dataset, how many did the model find?

 There are 120 actual airplane images in the test set Model correctly identifies 80 of them as airplanes